 San Ramon was incorporated as a new city in 1983, and one year later, Chevron made the move to the Bishop Ranch campus.
 Not far behind, Pacific Bell completed the largest corporate relocation in United States history to date, bringing 7,500 employees to the city.

 Reaching 10 million square feet of office, retail and hotel space, Bishop Ranch came into its own as one of America’s premier corporate locations, complete with a dedicated transportation center as part of Bishop Ranch’s award-winning transportation management plan.

 The new San Ramon City Hall debuted in 2016 at Bishop Ranch, solidifying the site as a focal point for regional and local leadership.
-The opening of City Center in fall 2018 signals a new era in an always-innovative destination designed to serve the community in which it resides, promising to be a true icon for the Bay Area’s Tri-Valley region.
+City Center Bishop Ranch opened in the fall of 2018 introducing a new era in an always-innovative destination designed to serve the community in which it resides and becoming a true icon for the Bay Area’s Tri-Valley region.